 The add9 chord is a major chord with the ninth tone in the scale added and is a so-called added tone chord, more commonly referred to as a add chord.
 If we take the C major chord as an example, it consists of C, E and G. If we add a D we have a Cadd9 chord with the notes C, E, G and D.

 You must separate this chord from the Dominant ninths that are written like C9.
-The difference is that a dominant 9th is made by adding the ninth to a seventh chord, like C, E, G, Bb and D forms a C9.
+The difference is that a dominant 9th is made by expanding a seventh chord with the ninth, like C, E, G, Bb and D forms a C9.
 In an add9 chord the seventh is missing and the ninth is added to a triad.